Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX on Multigraphs or For a Small Number of Agents

 \subsection{2/3-EFX for Multigraph Value Instances}

-Given the machinery that we have set up so far, it is fairly easy to show that it is possible to achieve $2/3$-EFX allocations in multigraph value instances, also in polynomial time.
+Given the machinery that we have set up so far, it is fairly easy to show that $2/3$-EFX allocations can be achieved in multigraph value instances, also in polynomial time.

 \begin{theorem} Let $(N, (v_i)_{i\in N}, M)$ be a multigraph value instance.
 Then $\MGA$ constructs a $2/3$-EFX allocation in polynomial time. \end{theorem}